CyAdrienneRamos/col_datavis/README.md

 When comparison is enabled, both provinces'/regions' respective prices for foods will be shown side-by-side, for ease of comparison.

 ## References
+The following data was used for this project:
+- [OpenSTAT Prices database](https://openstat.psa.gov.ph/PXWeb/pxweb/en/DB/DB__2M__2018NEW/?tablelist=true), provided by the PSA.
+Prices are taken from Jan 2025 - Jun 2025.
+- [Family Income and Expenditure Survey](https://psada.psa.gov.ph/catalog/FIES/about), also provided by the PSA.
+The dataset used is FIES 2023 Volume 2.

+In addition, the Jupyter Notebook used for pre-processing the data can be accessed in the folder __rawdata__.
+The folder includes the csv files used in the Notebook.